 Bridget was 26 when she was diagnosed, at the time we were both working, planning a family and generally doing what most young couples do.

 All of a sudden, Bridget couldn’t move, work and childbirth looked unlikely.
-This put a massive amount of pressure on her physically, on us emotionally and financially it nearly bankrupt us.
+This put huge pressure on her physically, on us emotionally and financially it nearly bankrupted us.

 This is a lot of changes to hit all at once, is it any wonder relationships become strained?

-Rheumatoid Arthritis can have a cumulative effect, it’s always there in the background, waiting to ruin your life.
+Rheumatoid Arthritis can have a cumulative effect, it’s always there in the background, waiting to steal your life.

 It’s not all bad news, though!

-I would argue, RA has made us stronger, closer even better people.
+I’d argue, RA made us stronger, brought us closer even made us better people.
 We are certainly more aware and tolerant of each other’s physical and emotional needs.

 We appreciate, together we can conquer most things RA can throw at us.